MARINE ANALYTICS

 Reserve design to benefit both fish and people

 We want people to fish forever.
 Combining GIS, spatial analyses, marine spatial planning and spatially explicit population models we are choosing reserve locations (sites closed to fishing) that will maximize benefits to fishers.
 When reserves are placed appropriately, marine resources thrive and can "spillover" to nearby areas contributing to local fisheries by replenishing marine resources.
-So far we have worked in the Mesoamerican reef , the Philippines and Indonesia with this ambitious, long-term project.
+So far we have worked in the Mesoamerican reef , the Philippines and Indonesia with this ambitious project.
+Some outputs here and here.

 Picture